 In most cases, those infected with Campylobacter will suffer little more than an upset stomach.
 But some symptoms can be more serious.
 The symptoms most commonly associated with Campylobacter food poisoning include diarrhea (which can sometimes be bloody), abdominal pain and cramps, fever, nausea and vomiting.
 These symptoms will usually show up within two to five days after infection and will disappear within a week.

 In some cases, however, Campylobacter food poisoning can lead to several other, more serious complications, such as Guillan-Barré Syndrome, which can lead to temporary paralysis.
 Occasionally, an infection can lead to reactive arthritis, and inflammation of the joints, eyes, or reproductive or urinary organs.
 In some cases, Campylobacter infection can lead to appendicitis or infections to specific parts of the body, including the abdominal cavity, the heart, the central nervous system, the gall bladder, the urinary tract, or the blood stream.
 Such cases, though rare, can lead to large medical bills and lost time from work.

 If you suspect you or a loved one may have contracted Campylobacter food poisoning, seek medical attention immediately.
 If you believe contaminated food led to the food poisoning, you may be entitled to compensation for your illness.
-The Texas Food Poisoning Injury Attorneys at Hill Law Firm have experience taking on some of the largest companies in the United States in food borne illnesses cases.
-If you or a loved one has been injured or killed by food contamination, please call the Houston and San Antonio Food Poisoning Injury Lawyers at Hill Law Firm immediately.
+The Texas Food Poisoning Injury Attorney at Hill Law Firm has experience taking on some of the largest companies in the United States in food borne illnesses cases.
+If you or a loved one has been injured or killed by food contamination, please call the San Antonio Food Poisoning Injury Lawyer at Hill Law Firm immediately.
 It is important to move quickly to preserve evidence and your rights.